 - After six months, HIV enters the chronic phase.
 Compared to the activity during primary infection, this phase usually progresses slowly.
-Even without ART, many people can go for years without HIV-related symptoms.
-However, over time, the CDA count will steadily drop and viral load will steadily ince - the CD4 count will steadily drop and viral load will steadily increase.
-As the CD4 count drops the risk of serious infections and complications increases. - During chronic infection, especially if the CD4 count is still high, there is less urgency about the decision to start ART.
-But sooner is still better than later. - The lower the CD4 count in chronic infection, the higher the risk from HIV-related infections.
+Even without ART, many people can go for years without complications from HIV.
+However, over time, the CD4 count will steadily drop and viral load will steadily increase.
+As the CD4 count drops the risk of a serious infection increases. - During chronic infection, especially if the CD4 count is still high, the risk from HIV complications is low.
+However, ART is still protective at high CD4 counts.
+In general, starting ART sooner is better than later. - The lower the CD4 count in chronic infection, the higher the risk from HIV-related infections.
 But even when the CD4 count is very high, HIV can still cause serious problems without ART.
-The START study showed that ART has benefits even at CD4 counts above 500.
-UK guidelines now recommend ART for everyone. - ART quickly reduces viral load to become undetectable within 1 to 3 months.
-How quickly this happens depends on how high viral load is at the start and the choice of ART. - The CD4 count increases more slowly.
-But the higher the CD4 count when starting the quicker the response and the higher it will reach.
-People starting with much lower CD4 counts are more likely to have a slower CD4 recovery. - Once stable on ART, so long as adherence is good, the same combination can last for years and even decades.
+The START study showed that ART has benefits even at CD4 counts above 500. - ART quickly reduces viral load by 90% in a few days.
+Viral load should then become undetectable within 1 to 3 months.
+How quickly this happens depends on the choice of ART and how high viral load is. - The CD4 count increases more slowly.
+But the higher the CD4 count when starting the quicker the response and the higher it will become.
+People starting with low CD4 counts are more likely to have a slower CD4 recovery. - Once stable on ART, so long as adherence is good, the same combination can last for years and even decades.

-A second set of results can show whether the trend is increasing, decreasing, or roughly stable.
-However, as ART is increasingly started at high CD4 counts, fewer people wait to monitor this trend.
+ANALYSING TEST RESULTS

-- CD4 counts also fluctuate by the time of day, whether you have recently exercised, and eaten. - The normal CD4 range for HIV negative people is between 400 and 1,600 cells/mm3 but people with higher or lower results can be perfectly healthy.
+- It is easy to worry about CD4 and viral load results, especially when you find out you are HIV positive. - These tests are good markers for damage caused by HIV, but there is a lot of variability in the results.
+The trend of several results over time is more important than a single result. - The first CD4 count will not tell you whether you are in early or late infection.
+Interpreting the CD4 count with your sexual history and potential symptoms can estimate when infection occurred.
+For most people though this will only be a guess. - A second set of results can show whether the trend is increasing, decreasing, or roughly stable.
+However, as ART is increasingly started at high CD4 counts, fewer people wait to monitor this trend. - CD4 counts also fluctuate by the time of day, whether you have recently exercised, and eaten. - The normal CD4 range for HIV negative people is between 400 and 1,600 cells/mm3 but people with higher or lower results can be perfectly healthy.
 For HIV negative people, there is no relationship between health and CD4 count.